Adyen/lume/README.md

 - [x] Charts should be able to handle null values (missing values)
 - [x] Charts should be able to scale relative to the screen
 - [x] Charts should make use of a popup highlighting data of one point
-- [x] Some charts should be able to show x-axis and y-axis
+- [x] Some charts should be able to show/hide x-axis and y-axis
-- [x] Some charts should be able to show gridlines
+- [x] Some charts should be able to show/hide gridlines
-- [ ] Charts should be able to handle live data updates
+- [x] Charts should be able to handle live data updates
-- [ ] Charts should rely on ADL colors but should also be able to accept custom colors
+- [ ] Charts should rely on ADV data-viz colors but should also be able to accept custom colors
 - [ ] Some charts should have the ability to select a data point and communicate the data to the caller

 Other developmental issues that should be covered: